mikegagnon/type_class_tech_talk/README.md

 Divergence from traditional OOP design
 --------------------------------------
-Type classes represent a useful divergence from traditional objected-oriented design.
+Type classes represent a divergence from traditional objected-oriented design.
 One of the central tenets of OOP design is the unification of data structures (fields) and functionality (methods) into classes.